 Are some groups of women in greater danger?

 Yes.
-The research shows that induced abortion increases the risk of breast cancer more for some groups of women than for others.
-Black women, for example, have higher rates of breast cancer and tend to develop more aggressive cancers.
+Research shows that induced abortion increases the risk of breast cancer more for some groups of women than for others.
+Black women under 45 years, for example, have higher rates of breast cancer and tend to develop more aggressive cancers.
 There is also a greater risk in women who have had abortions if they were under age 18 at the time, if they do not have any more children after aborting, or if they have a family history of breast cancer.

 Why would black women have more breast cancer?